GAM-team/GAM/wiki/Users-Forms.md

 ## Extended Example

-This example illustrates the use of JSN data to create and update forms concerning student classtoom attendance.
+This example illustrates the use of JSON data to create and update forms concerning student classtoom attendance.
 The form has two items: Absences and Notes.
 In `Absences`, the teacher can check `All present.` or check individual student absences.